hamza-tam/ensias-doc/README.md

  - [ ] Write the how to contribute page
  - [x] Personalize the theme
  - [ ] Decide the architeture

+## SUGGESTIONS OR MODIFICATION

+Any suggestions or contribution is welcomed.

+For suggestions, problems, or modification requests open an issue in the Github repository.

+For contributions, just make a pull request describing the modification made.